Herb Gilbert: Rugby union career

 He was first selected for New South Wales in 1910 against Queensland and then the New Zealand Māori.
 That same year he made his Wallaby Test début playing in the three Test series against the All Blacks in 1910.
 The series was played over only eight days at the Sydney Cricket Ground and won by the All Blacks by two games to one.
 Gilbert scored two tries in the second Test and another in the third.

 Rugby league career

+South Sydney

 Later in the same year he'd made his rugby union representative debut, he crossed over to the professional code, joining the South Sydney Club in 1910 as their first grade player number 42.
 He represented for New South Wales in 1911 and was chosen for the 1911–12 Kangaroo tour of Great Britain.
 Gilbert made his international league début in the first Test at Newcastle in November 1911, becoming the 16th ever Australian dual code international.
 He played in all three Tests on tour, heading the tour's try-scoring list with 20 tries.